nexssp/language_lua/README.md

-# Lua implementation for Nexss PROGRAMMER
+# Lua implementation for the Nexss PROGRAMMER

 To Install Nexss Programmer please go to [Nexss Programmer CLI](https://github.com/nexssp/cli#readme) for more information.